glacials/twos.dev/src/This Website.md

 #### Markdown → HTML

 This step is straightforward.
-Using Stripe’s new Markdoc library (TODO: more on why later), a GitHub Actions workflow renders the Markdown documents into HTML at build time.
+Using Stripe’s Markdoc library (more on why later), a GitHub Actions workflow renders the Markdown documents into HTML at build time.

 ### Custom Content